 You are heads-up in a hand and you were lucky by hitting two pairs on the flop.
 You have J-T in your hand and the flop is Ts-Js-3d, but the situation isn't that easy because there is a spade draw on the flop.
 Your opponent checks and you bet in position.
 Your opponent calls.
 The turn is an offsuit 4.
 Your opponent checks again, and you continue betting.
 Your opponent makes the call again.
 The river in an offsuit 7 and your opponent opens with a huge bet, 3/4 size of the pot.

 Based on previous information about the player you think that he will only bet this way with his straights, slow played sets and busted draws, and he would check with all other hands.
 That means your opponents' opening range is the following: all combinations with two spades, K-Q, Q-9, 9-8, J-J, T-T and 3-3.
-It's obvious that we beat the majority of this range, so that means you have to call in this spot.
+It's obvious that you beat the majority of this range, so that means you have to call in this spot.

 Catching bluffs based on pot odds